CEO, Founder & Award Winning Pastry Chef

 For Sara Brook, life has been sweet.
 "What can I say?
 I have loved desserts since the day I was born," confesses the fifth-generation Houstonian and the youngest of three children.
 "I have always had a passion for baking.
-There's a reason I have an Easy Bake Oven in my office!
+I even have a special anniversary edition Easy Bake Oven in my office!
 My fondest childhood memory is as a 4-year-old in preschool, taking turns mixing cake batter in class.
-After more than 30 years in business, I still love looking at pictures in cookbooks and coming up with new recipes."
+After nearly 40 years in business, I still love looking at pictures of desserts and coming up with new recipes."

 But she didn’t start out as a chef.
-After graduating first in her class from The University of Texas with a degree in computer science and sociology, Brook was working at a law firm and studying for the LSAT when she glanced around the room one day and decided that everyone in the law office seemed a bit too serious.
+After graduating first in her class from The University of Texas at Austin with a degree in computer science and sociology, Brook was working at a law firm and studying for the LSAT when she glanced around the room one day and decided that law seemed a bit too serious.
 "I was determined to come up with a plan to spend days doing what I loved," she said.
-Bye-bye law.
+Bye-bye law, hello baking!